sorry123luck/agent-CC/README.md

-# OpenClaw
+# DeskCanvas

-OpenClaw is an experimental Windows desktop perception layer for AI agents.
+DeskCanvas is an experimental Windows desktop perception layer that turns real app windows into structured interaction canvases for AI agents.

 The goal is to turn a real desktop application window into a structured page model that an external agent can inspect before deciding what to do.
 The project is still under active development and is not a finished automation product.